Scope and Applicability

 - Basic Disbursement Requirements

-should mark vouchers or voucher schedules and supporting documents systematically, or manually when applicable, to prevent duplicate payments and to avoid mutilation, overwrite, inadvertent deletion, or destruction.
+Should mark vouchers or voucher schedules and supporting documents systematically, or manually when applicable, to prevent duplicate payments and to avoid mutilation, overwrite, inadvertent deletion, or destruction, and

 Note: Federal entities should be particularly alert to the possibility of duplicating payments whenever they: